cefsharp/CefSharp/.github/ISSUE_TEMPLATE/bug_report.md

 - **What architecture x86 or x64?**
     <x86/x64>

 - **On what operating system?**
     <Win7/Win8.1/Win10>

 - **Are you using `WinForms`, `WPF` or `OffScreen`?**
     <WinForms/WPF/OffScreen>

 - **What steps will reproduce the problem?**
     - Please provide detailed information here, enough for someone else to reprodce your problem.
+    - Does the problem reproduce using the [MinimalExample](https://github.com/cefsharp/CefSharp.MinimalExample)?
+    - If code is required to reproduce your problem then please provide one of the following
-    - Please no binary (zip, etc) links, fork the [MinimalExample](https://github.com/cefsharp/CefSharp.MinimalExample) and push your changes to `GitHub`.
-(Alternatively use a code sharing service list `Gist` or `Pastebin`).
+      - Fork the [MinimalExample](https://github.com/cefsharp/CefSharp.MinimalExample) and push your changes to `GitHub` (this is the preferred option).
+      - Use a code sharing service list `Gist` or `Pastebin`
+      - Paste your **formatted code as part of this issue** (only do this for small amounts of code and make sure you **format the code so it's reabily**)
+      - Please no binary attachments (zip, 7z, etc), code needs to be easily reviewed in a web browser.

 - **What is the expected output?
 What do you see instead?**